Need more servings?

 I enjoyed the story then and remembering it again now.
 My son has since moved to the Palm Springs area where restaurants abound.
 But I am guessing he still remembers that lemon chicken.

 My refrigerator veggie drawers are still full of Meyer lemons, so I decided to make Chinese-style lemon chicken for dinner.
 I read many recipes and found that there is great debate about how lemon chicken is supposed to be prepared.
 There is Chinese lemon chicken, Americanized Chinese lemon chicken, lemon chicken, and so on.
 Wishing to steer clear of the debate, I am calling mine Chinese-Style Lemon Chicken.
 The sauce is lemony, tart, and a bit spicy with the addition of red pepper and a little grated ginger.
 I loved it, but Michael was a bit wary at first, but ended up loving it.
 Especially tasty was the chicken itself.
 I was really happy with the way it came out.
-I saved a few strips to cook after dinner so I could take photos, and I admit that several were missing in the last shot.

-- 2 boneless (skinless chicken breasts, cut into thin strips)
+- 2 boneless skinless chicken breasts, cut into thin strips

 - For the marinade: